 Chris has completed the walk 10 times which is a fantastic achievement and with his experience and knowledge of what it takes to finish he has 10 top tips for this year’s walkers.

-- It’s all about timing.
 Registration opens at 4.30am at the White Hart and with hundreds of people registering there can often be quite a queue.
-Try arriving between 4.30-4.45am when the queue has started to die down.
+Try arriving between 4.30 - 4.45am when the queue has started to die down.

-- Keep cool.
 Once you’ve completed the walk make sure you spend time cooling down and stretching to relieve a build-up of lactic acid.
-It’s a long way to walk and you should be prepared to be stiff for a couple of days afterwards.
+It’s a long way to walk and you should be prepared to be stiff for a couple of days afterward

 The Saffery Rotary Walk committee would also like to remind people to look out for noxious weeds that will inevitably be growing along the cliff paths.
 If walkers do come in contact with sap from Hogweed (Cow Parsley) the advice would be to rinse any parts of your arms and legs that could have been exposed to the sap thoroughly with water as it can cause third degree burns when exposed to sunlight.